ash0080/gun.doc.cn/Installation.md

 $ node ./hello.js
 ```

-After running you should see the message in the console output.
+After running you should see the message in the console output!